ecrosstexas/ecrosstexas-tea-base/src/content/posts/2021-09-03-can-you-say-hypocrisy.md

 ---
-title: Can you say Hypocrisy?
+title: Can you say hypocrisy?
 date: 2021-09-03
 author: Eric Wallace
 excerpt: